hfmrow/gotk3_gtksource/README.md

 ---

 - Example of GtkSourceView usage in Go: [SourceViewSimpleExample](https://github.com/hfmrow/gotk3_gtksource/tree/main/SourceViewSimpleExample)
-- Another more complex example will come soon
+- More complex example in Go: [SourceViewExample](https://github.com/hfmrow/gotk3_gtksource/tree/main/SourceViewExample)

 ---

 ##### installation:

 - Ubuntu linux only **\*\*** see at bottom why.
-- Designed to be used with gtk3 >= 3.16 and gtksourceview >=3.18
+- Designed to be used with gtk3 >= 3.16 and gtksourceview >=3.18-4
 - Be sure you have latest [gotk3](https://github.com/gotk3/gotk3/wiki#installation) installed correctly and working right.
 - Use classic command: `go get github.com/hfmrow/gotk3_gtksource/source` for current Gtk3 v3.24, (Ubuntu focal).
 See below for specific versions.
 - Golang GtkSourceView follows the same rules as gotk3 for compiling different versions of gtksourceview.